Oat Flour Cookies

 • Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper and set aside.

-• In a mixing bowl, combine your dry ingredients and mix well.
-In a separate bowl or a bowl with a mixer attached, add your butter and brown sugar.
-Cream together, until smooth, before adding the egg.
+• In a mixing bowl, combine the oat flour, baking soda, and salt, and mix well.
+In a separate bowl or a bowl with a mixer attached, add the butter and brown sugar.
+Cream together until smooth before adding the egg.

 • Slowly add the dry ingredients into the wet and mix until just combined.
 Fold through the chocolate chips.
-Cover the bowl and chill for 30 minutes.
+If you prefer thicker cookies, cover the bowl and chill for 30 minutes.

 • Using a spoon, scoop out 12 heaped tablespoons of cookie dough and place them on the lined baking tray.
 Bake the cookies for 10 minutes, or until they begin to go golden around the edges.